Mohneesh09/Statistical-Arbitrage-Research-Paper-Results/README.md

 # Statistical-Arbitrage-Research-Paper-Results
 Coded the combined study of 3 research papers on Engle Graner Hypothesis Approach.
 Engle Graner Test on Pair Trading
-Created by
-Last updated:  by 5 min read3 people viewed

  Checking stationarity of data by Adfuller Test:

 Adfuller Test was performed on the price to check stationary,                                                               Result: Price of coins were non-stationary as p-value of all data was <0.05.
 Hence making it I(1) series.